israel-dryer/ttkbootstrap/docs/tutorial.rst

     style = Style(theme='darkly')

-Check out the :ref:`Styling widgets <stylingwidgets>` section to learn more about how theming works and how you can apply different colors and styles to the widgets.
+Check out the Widgets_ section to learn more about how theming works.
+Each widget has a section on usage and *configuration options*.

 Choose a theme
 ==============